Evavic44/Evavic44/README.md

   </a>
 </p>

-I am a Frontend developer who is passionate about building great ideas and projects in communities.
-Currently hacking on JavaScript and NextJS, participating in hackathons, and maintaining open source projects.
-Most of my time as a developer is spent on building projects, learning new things everyday or just playing some music with my guitar.
+Hello human, <br>

+My name is Victor Eke.
+I'm a Frontend developer who loves building ideas and projects.
+I place a deep interest and actively contribute to the open soure ecosystem.
+Recently, I've picked up a passion in producing technical articles and creating content that are truly beneficial to other developers.
+You can find some of my works on [freeCodeCamp](https://freecodecamp.org/news/author/victoreke/) and [Hashnode](https://eke.hashnode.dev).

+As a highly sociable and energetic person, feel free to DM or ask me any question anywhere I exist on the internet.
+Just don't say "Hi", only. :)

 ## Achievements